-If a metropolitan city has a Joint Grant Agreement with an urban county for the CDBG program and wishes to be considered for funding as part of the urban county for the HOME program, it must form a HOME consortium with the urban county.
+A metropolitan city may be a HOME consortium member.
+If a metropolitan city has a Joint Grant Agreement with an urban county for the CDBG program and wishes to receive HOME funding with the urban county, it must form a HOME consortium with the urban county.
 Both programs must establish the same program year in order to receive funding.

 Note: The CDBG program regulations allow a metropolitan city located, in whole or in part, within an urban county to be included as part of that county for the purposes of planning and implementing a joint community development and housing program (24 CFR 570.308).
 This request is approved by HUD through the submission of a "Joint Grant Agreement."